Lightning Fast Caching-based Parallel Denoising Prediction for Accelerating Talking Head Generation: Method

 \subsection{Lightning-fast Caching-based Parallel Denoising Prediction}

-As shown in Fig. \ref{lcp_pipeline}, diffusion-based talking head generation models typically adopt a UNet architecture, consisting of four encoder (downsampling) blocks $D_{0}, D_{1}, D_{2}, D_{3}$, a mid-block $M$, and four decoder (upsampling) blocks $U_{0}, U_{1}, U_{2}, U_{3}$.
+As shown in Fig. \ref{lcp_pipeline}, diffusion-based talking head generation models typically adopt a UNet architecture, with four encoder (downsampling) blocks $D_{0}, D_{1}, D_{2}, D_{3}$, a mid-block $M$, and four decoder (upsampling) blocks $U_{0}, U_{1}, U_{2}, U_{3}$.
 In each denoising step, the input latent is passed sequentially through the encoder, mid-block, and decoder for denoising prediction.
 Since this full forward pass is repeated for every diffusion timestep, the process incurs substantial computation cost, especially with large latent diffusion models.

 We observe that for most denoising timesteps in talking head generation, all downsampling operations in the encoder and the majority of the upsampling layers in the decoder are redundant.
 By caching and reusing high-level decoder features across timesteps, it is feasible to bypass the encoder entirely and all but the final upsampling layer of the decoder.
 As illustrated in Fig. \ref{fig:feature_temporal_analysis}, the input feature $f_{U_{31}}$ to the final layer $U_{32}$ of the last upsampling block exhibits substantial temporal similarity across consecutive denoising steps.
 Specifically, Fig. \ref{f_U31_mse} depicts the feature $L_2$ distance between adjacent timesteps, while Fig. \ref{f_U31_cosine_similarity} presents the feature cosine similarity matrix computed across all timesteps.
 Both metrics confirm that $f_{U_{31}}$ maintains high temporal similarity, especially in the middle timesteps.
-This insight motivates our approach of caching $f_{U_{31}}$ at selected key timesteps and reusing it in subsequent non-key timesteps, significantly reducing computation cost without compromising the fidelity of the generated output.
+This insight motivates us to cache $f_{U_{31}}$ at selected key timesteps and reuse it in subsequent non-key timesteps, significantly reducing computation cost without compromising the fidelity of the generated output.